Engineering and Technology: Materials, Physics: Condensed Matter, Physics: Nanotechnology

 Students will work closely with one of Penn State’s faculty members, together with graduate students and postdoctoral scholars in their research group on an independent research project.
 In addition, students will acquire valuable skills, participate in seminars and join in a variety of extra-curricular activities.

-Additional Salary Information: On-campus housing, and travel included.
+Additional Salary Information: On-campus housing, and round-trip travel expenses included.*

 About Penn State REU in Nanoscale Physics and Materials